foxitsoftware/xamarin-foxitpdf/foxit_xamarin_android/README.md

 # foxit_xamarin_android
-Use the Foxit Mobile PDF SDK with Xamarin on android
+Use the Foxit PDF SDK for Android with Xamarin

 Introduction
 ------------